- Multiple myeloma is a type of cancer that affects the plasma cells of your immune system.

 - broccoli, carrots, and artichokes

-A study from the journal Annals of Hematology shows that curcumin, a compound found in the spice turmeric, may reduce your risk of becoming resistant to certain chemotherapy drugs.
-Drug resistance means that the medication is less effective or not at all effective.
+One study showed that the supplement curcumin, a compound found in the spice turmeric, may reduce your risk of becoming resistant to certain chemotherapy drugs.
+This helps ensure the chemotherapy drugs are an effective treatment option.

 Research on mice also suggests that curcumin may slow the growth of multiple myeloma cells.

 Many people suffer from nausea and vomiting as a side effect of chemotherapy.
-Bland foods may be easier on your stomach.
-But, if you can handle meals with a little more spice, try a curry made with turmeric.
-Mustard and some types of cheese also contain the compound.
+Bland foods may be easier on your stomach, but if you can handle meals with a little more spice, try a curry made with turmeric.
+Mustard and some types of cheese also contain turmeric.